wtoivo/RM2-ODL-quali-book/docs/04-Data_analysis.md

 Read through [this transcript](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/ERHhgbPHADBJuJHk7e2yMtYBb1ddJMCTckAvoXpXB0UYFA?e=UFwJqE), taking brief notes individually the first time you read it.
 What things did you pick up?
 If working with others, discuss your codes  - what were the similarities/ differences?

-## Developing themes (steps 3-6)
+## Developing themes (Phases 3-6)

-Here, we'll focus on Steps 3 to 6 of the process.
-These can be found on pages 89-93 of the Braun & Clarke (2006) paper.
-We also covered how to do Step 3 in in the lecture for Semester 1 Week 11, while Steps 4-6 were  Semester 1 Week 12.
+Here, we'll focus on Phases 3 to 6 of the process.
+You can find information on each of these phases in the Braun & Clarke (2022) book: Generating Initial Themes (p.78), Developing and Reviewing Themes (p.97), Refining, Defining and Naming Themes (p.108) and Writing up your Analysis (p.118).
+We also covered how to do Phase 3 in in the lecture for Semester 1 Week 11, while Steps 4-6 were in Semester 1 Week 12.
 For these activities, you are welcome to do them individually or in pairs/small groups  - whichever you prefer!

-### Step 3: Searching for themes
+### Phase 3: Generating initial themes (p.78)

   * In this stage, you should sort the codes into potential themes.
-Here, you will start to analyse your codes, and consider how they might combine to form an overarching theme.
+Here, you will start to analyse your codes, and consider how they might share an idea or concept.
   * It might be helpful to visualise this in some way, and see how the codes fit together.
   * You may have codes that don’t seem to fit anywhere, others will fit neatly into themes, others might be in sub-themes
-  * You end this step with a collection of candidate themes (and/or sub-themes)
+  * You end this step with a collection of candidate themes (and potentially sub-themes)

 **Practical steps:**

-  * Start to group your initial codes into broader themes.
+  * Start to group your initial codes together
-  * Can you see a pattern across different codes?
+  * Can you see a pattern of shared meaning across different codes?
   * What are the similarities across codes?
   * End this stage by collating all the coded quotes relevant to each theme.
   * Themes can be descriptive or interpretative (see Braun & Clarke, 2013, Ch 11).
   * Using tables or mind maps at this stage can be helpful

-### Step 4: Reviewing themes
+### Phase 4: Developing and Reviewing themes (p.97)

-This step involves two levels of reviewing and refining

-*Level 1*
+In Phase 4, you check your themes to see whether they make sense a) when you look at the coded extracts for that theme and b) when you look at the whole dataset.

+*Checking the coded extracts*

 Reviewing at the level of the coded extracts.
 Read all the collated extracts for a theme…do they form a coherent pattern?
+Do they tell an important story about shared meaning?
+Are you sure they are themes rather than topic summaries?

-If they do, then move on to Level 2.
+If they seem like themes and the coded extracts fit well underneath them, then move on to checking the themes against the dataset.

-If they don’t, is it the case that a) the theme itself is problematic or b) the theme is fine, but some of the data doesn’t fit?
+If they don’t, is it the case that a) the theme itself is problematic and needs reworked or b) the theme is fine, but some of the data doesn’t fit?

-*Level 2*
+*Checking themes against the whole dataset*

-Look across the entire dataset and consider the validity of your theme(s) – does it accurately reflect the meanings in the dataset?
+Look across the entire dataset and consider your theme(s) – do they accurately reflect the meanings in the dataset?
+Do they tell you about the important patterns that you observed in the dataset?

 **Practical steps:**

   * This involves checking that the themes ‘work’ in relation to both the coded extracts and the full data-set.
   * Reflect on whether the themes tell a convincing and compelling story about the data, and begin to define the nature of each individual theme, and the relationship between the themes.
   * It may be necessary to collapse two themes together or to split a theme into two or more themes, or to discard the candidate themes altogether and begin again the process of theme development.
+  * It may be that your theme is actually a topic summary and needs reworked.
   * Not every participant will make specific reference to every theme - that is ok - but think about how each person is represented in the analysis.
   * It can be helpful at this stage to group the relevant quotes together that represent each given theme

-### Step 5: Defining and naming themes
+### Phase 5: Refining, Defining and Naming Themes (p.108)

-  * During this step, you should define and refine the themes.
+  * During this phase, you should define and refine the themes.
   * Define and refine = identifying what this theme is about, what aspect of the data is captured by each theme?
   * For each theme, you need to conduct and write a detailed analysis
   * In your report, you will report one theme with sub-themes or two themes (no subthemes) – do they explain different things without overlapping too much?
+  * Try to choose names for themes that are not one word or likely to indicate topic summaries (see the Semester 1 Week 11 Lecture if you want to revisit this)

 **Practical steps:**

   * This involves being able to explain each theme: 'What story does this theme tell?’ and ‘how does this theme fit into the overall story about the data?’.
   * Identify the ‘essence’ of each theme and construct a concise, punchy and informative name.
 Usually, you would aim for two themes for the qualitative report

-### Step 6: Producing the report
+### Phase 6: Writing up your Analysis (p.118)

   * The analysis should provide a concise, coherent, logical, non- repetitive and interesting account
   * The write up must provide sufficient evidence of the theme(s) (this is where the quotes come in!)